"Jan-Peter makes the complex simple and actionable"

 Well, not too much yet, there's still plenty for me to do in the Netherlands.
-But since I love travelling and different cultures, I would like to work abroad as well, every now and then.
-So here is a short summary of who I am and what I do for all you English speakers out there.
+But since I love travelling and different cultures, I like to work abroad as well.
+And sometimes I work with English speaking groups, so here is a short summary of who I am and what I do for all you English speakers out there.

 Jan-Peter as a professional

 I advise organizations and project teams on creating a vision and in translating this vision into action.
 As a speaker, trainer and consultant, I facilitate and drive organizational change and development towards meaningful results, always with the purpose of allowing organizations, teams and individuals to do what they are best at effectively.